cidgoh/specification-development-training/README.md

-# Developing a contextual data specification
+# \# Data Standards Training Template

-A repository for sharing guidance and training around developing a contextual data specification for pathogen surveillance.
+Training-orientated repository for developing and publishing a modular, consensus-based ontology data specification for pathogen surveillance.

+This resource has been developed by Charlotte Barclay, Emma Griffiths and Rhiannon Cameron and was first implemented in the \[GRDI contextual data specification](https://github.com/cidgoh/GRDI\_AMR\_One\_Health).